“I can not recommend highly enough getting Steve involved…”

 Director Kuropatwa Ltd

 “Steve is a harding working, knowledgeable and conscientious individual.
-He is well respected by his piers and is recognised as having sound engineering and managerial judgement.”
+He is well respected by his peers and is recognised as having sound engineering and managerial judgement.”

 “It is comforting to know that Steve is part of the job.
 Steve is respected from engineer to director and client alike I have always found Steve to be extremely helpful.”